arnog/mathlive/tutorials/CONFIG.md

 second character if this option is set to a value of 250 or so.

 ---
-**`config.inlineShortcutBackspaceCommand='undo'`**:`boolean`

-If `delete` when the backspace key is pressed after an inline shortcut conversion, the entire shortcut is deleted.

-If `undo`, the last typed character is removed and the conversion undone.

----
 **`config.smartFence=true`**:`boolean`

 If `true`, when an open fence is